marcosdiez/openfile/README.md

 * Use **putty** to connect to your Unix box, authenticating though ssh keys so you *never* have to type any password
 * on Windows, run FolderOpener2.exe, which is the server that handles requests from Linux
 * on Linux, run of.py and the other python scripts.
 It's even more fun if you put them on your PATH
-* you may want to edit of.py to change the path of the openers. since spaces don't work well, use *dir /X* to get the 8 chars folder names
+* you may want to edit of.py to change the path of the openers.
+Since spaces don't work well, use *dir /X* to get the 8 chars folder names

 ##An alternative solution if you use Windows 10 with Microsoft Subsystem for Linux (bash on Ubuntu on Windows)